dev6576/Team4-CosmBlockchain/README.md

 ## 🔗 Oracle Service

 The oracle service listens for events on-chain (e.g., AML check requests) and responds back with a risk decision.
-Make suer to update tge .env with the correct wallet address.
+Be sure to update the .env with the correct wallet address.

 Start the oracle service: